-Marching in the streets enables students to express themselves while meeting and connecting with other people who feel passionate about the same issues.
+Marching in the streets enables students to express themselves and publicly convey what's happening while meeting and connecting with other people who feel passionate about the same issues.
 Demonstrations and protests can be uplifting and empowering and can help students feel like they are part of a larger movement.
-In preparing to attend a demonstration or protest, have students consider what their goals are in attending the event and think through what message they want to convey.
+In preparing to attend a protest, have students consider what their goals are in attending the event and think through what message they want to convey.
 They can create posters, prepare songs or chants and practice symbolism that conveys their thoughts and feelings.
-They should consider whether they want to go individually or organize a group of students from their school to go together, make transportation arrangements and ensure that safety concerns are addressed.
+They should consider whether they want to do individually or organize a group of students from their school to go together, make transportation arrangements and ensure that safety concerns are addressed.

 5. Create a public awareness campaign that includes social media

 There are many ways to develop or participate in a public awareness campaign Educating people about an issue in order to inspire change can take place in school, in the community and online.
 Creating signs and posters using art and photography can be very effective as can videos and live speeches; these are all useful skills that young people can learn.
 In recent years, the use of social media to raise public awareness has been largely driven by young people and is a useful vehicle for raising issues and effecting change.
-The use of blogs, social networking sites such as Facebook, Instagram and Tumblr, videos, memes and online petitions are just a few examples of how words travel fast online and can incite quick and effective action.
+The use of blogs, social media sites like Instagram, Twitter and Snapchat, videos, memes and online petitions are just a few examples of how words travel fast online and can incite quick and effective action.

 6. Do a survey about the issue and share the results